-There are some places that are just incredibly naturally beautiful, and L’Escala, Spain is one of them.
+There are some places that are just incredibly naturally beautiful, and L’Escala in Costa Brava is one of them.
 This region has many beautiful areas that will be showed cased in this series.

-L’Escala is located in the Catalunia part of Spain just north of Barcelona and south of the Bay of the Roses; a UNESCO World Heritage site.
+L’Escala is located in the Catalunya part of Spain just north of Barcelona and south of the Bay of the Roses; a UNESCO World Heritage site.
 This is in the Costa Brava region.

 How To Get Here

 Being that its Europe, there are a few ways to get here, lets look at them:

 Spain has a fantastic network of buses that takes you all over the country.
 There are national and local city buses to complete the network.
 In this area the bus company is Moventis.
 You can check online for their schedules.
 From Barcelona, its a 3-hour drive through beautiful countryside so time goes by really quickly, plus the buses are comfortable.